kiouku/interview-sheet/Network.md

 ### Application Layer

 The application layer is the scope within which applications create user data and communicate this data to other applications on another or the same host.
 The applications, or processes, make use of the services provided by the underlying, lower layers, especially the Transport Layer which provides reliable or unreliable pipes to other processes.
 The communications partners are characterized by the application architecture, such as the client-server model and peer-to-peer networking.
 This is the layer in which all higher level protocols, such as SMTP,FTP, SSH, HTTP, operate.
-Processes are addressed via ports which essentially represent services.
+Processes are addressed via ports which essentially represent services.90

 ### Transport layer